10up/Engineering-Best-Practices/_includes/markdown/Migrations.md

 * Helpful constants

 	Setting `define( 'WP_POST_REVISIONS', 0 )` can cut down significantly on memory usage.
-Setting `define( 'WP_IMPORTING', true )` can also decrease memory usage slightly, and is often used in various plugins to stop functionality from running, like mentioned in the Social section above.
+Setting `define( 'WP_IMPORTING', true )` can also decrease memory usage slightly, and is often used in various plugins to stop functionality from running, like mentioned in the External Integrations section above.

 * Use PHP7 when possible